local-temp://

 - Local scope: These files exist only on the machine where Grace is running and are primarily intended for use by

-jobs. - No automatic mainframe interaction: Unlike
+shelljobs. - No automatic mainframe interaction: Unlike